THE YEARLY READER

 The Red Sox survived a close and highly competitive pennant race with the Detroit Tigers to take the AL flag.
 Both teams had reached the 100-win mark, but the Red Sox had an extra win—and four less losses—to pull away by 2.5 games.
 Crucial was head-to-head competition between the two teams, of which the Red Sox won 14 of 22.
 Detroit fell short in spite of another batting title for Ty Cobb, who spiced the achievement with 96 stolen bases—a record that would stand for 47 years.

 Both the Red Sox and the Phillies did what they could to bring in extra customers for the World Series.
 Those adjustments would first handicap, then backfire upon, the Phillies.

 For the first two games at Philadelphia, owner William Baker installed 400 additional seats in right-center field to help ante up more cash for his coffers.
-He also did it to make Baker Bowl’s relative small dimensions even cozier for slugger Gavvy Cravath against a Red Sox lineup that had shown no longball muscle all year.
-But Cravath was neutralized by stellar Boston pitching, and the Phillies were lucky to split the first two games thanks to a solid Game One outing by Alexander.
+He also did it to make Baker Bowl’s relatively small dimensions even cozier for slugger Gavvy Cravath against a Red Sox lineup that had shown no longball muscle all year.
+But Cravath was neutralized by stellar Boston pitching, and the Phillies were lucky to split the first two games thanks to Alexander’s solid Game One outing.

 A year after the Sox had loaned Fenway Park to the Braves during their World Series drive, the defending champs—having since built Braves Field—returned the favor and allowed the Sox to play at their new ballpark for the Series.
 Strategically, as well as economically, the decision was a no-brainer; Braves Field sat nearly 10,000 more spectators, and its immensely spacious outfield—which included a 550-foot distance from home plate to just right-of-center, and 400 feet down the lines—would hurt Cravath’s chances of driving one out.